mathh1s/mathh1s/README.md

 Birthday in: In 8 months · 36 weeks

-Interested in music
+Interested in music<br>
-Tends to overthink
+Tends to overthink<br>
-Doesn’t plan far ahead
+Doesn't plan far ahead

 pronouns: any